Why Never Accept Accommodations

 Things to keep in mind when looking for a job and they offer accommodations are simple.

-First, the school is sponsoring your visa and if they are legally allowed to employ a foreign teacher, they sponsor your Foreign Expert Certificate (FEC) as well.
-Because of this, they have a lot of control over you while you are in China and can cancel your visa and foreign expert certificate (FEC) whenever they want.
-Without your visa or FEC, you can no longer stay in China and they can actually stop you from obtaining employment somewhere else.
-When leaving a legal employer, you require 3 documents, the release form, release letter and the cancelation of the FEC document, without them, you can’t stay in China.
+- The school is sponsoring your visa and if they are legally allowed to employ a foreign teacher, they sponsor your work permit (Category B Permit) as well.
+Because of this, they have a lot of control over you while you are in China and can cancel your visa and category B whenever they want.
+Without your visa, you can no longer stay in China and they can actually stop you from obtaining employment somewhere else.
+When leaving a legal employer, you require your documents and you must change your visa out of the schools name within 10 days or face fines and deportation.

-Fourth, if fired or if you quit your job, there is an extremely good chance that the school will not pay you immediately and make you wait until the scheduled pay period or they may not pay you at all.
+- If fired or if you quit your job, there is an extremely good chance that the school will not pay you immediately and make you wait until the scheduled pay period or they may not pay you at all.
 If they don’t pay you, what can you do about it?
-You’re homeless, unemployed, broke and it is a good chance they are going to cancel your visa and FEC.
-You can make a complaint to the government (if you are legally employed) but you will be lucky if the government will process everything within a timely manner and you could be waiting for months before the matter makes it to court.
+You’re homeless, unemployed and broke, and it is a good chance they are going to cancel your visa and category B. You can make a complaint to the government (if you are legally employed) but you will be lucky if the government will process everything within a timely manner and you could be waiting for months before the matter makes it to court.
+If you aren’t legally employed, you can do nothing and the government won’t lift a finger to help you, neither will the courts.